S T O S S Books

 Within 21 days of a second dose, there were 59 myocarditis cases (28 Pfizer and 31 Moderna) and 41 pericarditis cases (21 Pfizer and 20 Moderna).
 Researchers then calculated the rate of heart inflammation, and found there were 35.6 cases per million for Moderna and 12.6 per million for Pfizer – a nearly threefold difference.

 The above study contradicts Palmer’s hypothesis.
 In the real world, the level of stress among the vaccine recipients should generally be the same, regardless of which vaccine they received.
 However, this is not borne out by research.
 The results of one study indicate that individual vaccines (and not stress) produce different rates of myocarditis and pericarditis.
 Therefore, Palmer would have us believe that those receiving the Moderna vaccine were three times more stressed than the Pfizer recipients.
 Huh???
 That is ridiculous.
 In other words, Palmer is peddling junk science.
 Does Palmer make the scientific case that anti-vaxxer misinformation may contribute to sudden death among young people?
 No. He is opining, employing bait-and-switch tactics; Palmer wants us to associate thinly-related studies to his unsubstantiated opinions concerning the “most likely cause” of myocarditis among the vaccinated.
-The American College of Cardiology [2-A] study debunks his opinion.
+The American College of Cardiology [3] study debunks his opinion.

 In an interview with Palmer by journalist Rebekah Barnett, Palmer launched into a monologue during which he described himself as a data-driven scientist.
 Is that so???
 There was a long pause after Barnett asked him for the data he used to justify his claim that the stress of anti-vaxxer misinformation caused the vaccine side effects.
 Then he replied, “The literature hasn’t been written yet.”
 Allow me to translate: There is no data.
 I’m just guessing to further an agenda!!!